 What is group health insurance?

-For decades, traditional group health insurance has been the go-to employee benefit.
-According to KFF1, 60.4% of people had employer-sponsored health insurance in 2023.
-That's about 164.7 million people who rely on employers to help cover their healthcare costs.
+For decades, traditional group health insurance has been the standard employee benefit offering in the United States.
+According to KFF1, about 60% of Americans had employer-sponsored health insurance in 2025.
+That's roughly 165.6 million people who rely on employers to help cover their healthcare costs.

-While most Americans are familiar with group health insurance, many don’t know how it works, why it has become so popular, or the challenges it presents.
-Understanding the ins and outs of group health insurance is particularly critical for employers looking to provide health benefits to their employees.
+While most Americans are familiar with group health insurance, fewer understand how it works, why it became so widely adopted, and the challenges it can create for employers.

-• The drawbacks of offering a group health plan to your employees.
+• The pros and cons of offering a group health plan

 What is a group health insurance plan?

 A group health insurance plan is a form of health insurance provided to a group of people, usually employees of an organization.
 Individuals don't purchase their own group coverage since an individual isn't considered a group.
-Employers often buy group coverage from a health insurance company or health insurance broker.
+Employers often buy group coverage from a health insurance company, through a health insurance broker, or self-fund the benefit with a TPA or insurance carrier.
 Then, they offer it as part of their employee benefits package.

 There isn't just one type of group health insurance plan.
-Health insurance carriers offer various coverage options.
+Health insurance carriers offer various coverage options and networks.

-Some of the most common types of health insurance include:
+Some of the most common types of health insurance networks include:

 • Health maintenance organization (HMO): An HMO is an insurance plan where policyholders must choose a primary care physician (PCP) for their healthcare needs.
 Policyholders and their dependents must get a referral from their PCP to see a specialist.